drstrangesej/AssignmentApp/README.md

 o Caching Mechanism:

-1.Implement both Memory and Disk cache for efficient image retrieval.
+1. Implement both Memory and Disk cache for efficient image retrieval.
-2.If an image is not found in Memory cache, it should be loaded from Disk cache.
+2. If an image is not found in Memory cache, it should be loaded from Disk cache.
-3.Once an image is fetched from Disk, update the Memory cache.
+3. Once an image is fetched from Disk, update the Memory cache.

 o Error Handling: